 Another part of being in the sun for long periods is the risk of dehydration from over exposure.
-Suitable water bottles or back packs should be taken and used during long paddles, for new paddlers frequent stops should be built into the training session by the coach.
+Suitable water bottles or back packs should be taken and used during long paddles.
+Frequent stops should also be built into the training session by the coach for new paddlers.